glpzzz/yii2-bootstrap/README.md

     <br>
 </p>

+**IMPORTANT:** This is just a fork to use NPM assets instead of Bower just to allow installation of `yii2-bootstrap` and `yii2-bootstrap5` in the same application.
+Why?
+Someone requested for a progressive migration...

 This is the Twitter Bootstrap extension for [Yii framework 2.0](http://www.yiiframework.com).
 It encapsulates [Bootstrap 3](http://getbootstrap.com/) components and plugins in terms of Yii widgets, and thus makes using Bootstrap components/plugins in Yii applications extremely easy.